zodnrk/handout/handout.md

 * Efficiently handle large projects

 ## Quick Start Guide
-* Get and install git: [https://git-scm.com/downloads](https://git-scm.com/downloads)
+* Get and install Git: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 * `git clone git@github.com/dude/project` - get a local copy of the project
 * `git fetch` - get the latest changes from the server, without applying them to your working copy
 * `git status` - list the changes on your working copy and show, if they are included in your next commit